[?] Subscribe To This Site

 Proteins in Beans

-Although it's important to get all the amino acids, both essential and non-essential, it's not necessary to get them from meat.
+Although it's important to get all the essential amino acids, it's not necessary to get them from meat.
 In fact, because of its high fat content - as well as the use of antibiotics and other chemicals in the raising of poultry and cattle - most of the animal protein should be eaten only in moderation.

-The best way to go about it is to combine partial-protein foods to make complementary protein.
+The best way to go about it is to combine a variety of vegetable protein foods in our diet.
 For instance, although beans and brown rice are both rich in protein, each lack one or more of the necessary amino acids.
-So if you combine them together, you form a complete protein that is a high quality substitute for meat.
+Some health practitioners suggest to combine them together to form a complete protein that is a high quality substitute for meat.

-To make a complete protein combine beans with one of the following:
+To make a complete protein they advise to combine beans with one of the following:

 • brown rice